 Rift Valley Fever (RVF) is a viral zoonotic disease and has been a CEPI priority since 2019.
 Find out more about RVF and CEPI's R&D efforts in this disease area here: Rift Valley Fever on CEPI.net

-Rift Valley Fever Workshop
+Rift Valley Fever Epidemiology and Modelling Workshop

 The CEPI RVF team recently hosted a workshop in Nairobi, Kenya.
 This 2-day meeting was attended by 60+ public health and animal health experts, researchers, epidemiologists, modelers, regulators, funders, and decision-makers (from across Africa, the Middle East and Europe) to discuss advances and gaps in epidemiology and modelling specifically relevant to human RVF vaccine development.
 View the meeting report here: RVF workshop report